b-math/pandas_tricks/README.md

 	df[outcol] = df.apply(lambda x: fun(x.col1, x.col2), axis=1)

+Hint: use x.name to select index as input to lambda

 ## Apply function on pd.DataFrame returning multiple values in separate outcolumns

 Apply function "fun" on column "col" in pd.DataFrame "df", returning multiple values.
 These values are saved in a separate column each ("outcol1", "outcol2")